Xeverous/CPP-templates-tutorial/README.md

 I have created this repository to provide easy to understand explanation and examples.
 While cppreference.com has complete documentation, there aren't that many examples and the webpage intends to have very technical-like language which can be hard to understand.

+Note - the following guide assumes you know C++ at some level, especially:
+- value types (lvalue and rvalue is enough)
+- constant expressions, usage of keyword `const`
+- OOP stuff (abstraction, inheritance, polymorphism)

 Contents
 - intro (please read)
 - function templates